haxsaw/hikaru/docs/key-functions.rst

     # to load from a string that contains the YAML:
     load_full_yaml(yaml=x)

+get_processors()
+****************

+This function takes the same arguments as ``load_full_yaml()`` but instead of returning a list of HikaruBase subclasses, it returns a list of dicts containing the parsed out YAML.
+This would then normally be processed by the machinery in HikaruBase to create objects, and individual elements can be used with the ``from_yaml()`` method of HikaruBase subclasses to populate individual document hierarchies, but you are free to use these as you wish.

 get_yaml()
 **********

 This function returns a string containing YAML that can re-create the object it is called with.
 The YAML that is output is preceeded by a start of document marker (---), and the top level object in the YAML file will be the hikaru object that is passed in.
 The hikaru object can be a Kubernetes document object such as Pod, Deployment, etc, but it can also be any hikaru modeling object; all will be rendered as YAML.

 ``load_full_yaml()`` and ``get_yaml()`` can be used to round-trip YAML through Python; it may be a handy way to customize a Kubernetes YAML file by loading into Python, modifying it